The first in-situ observation of torsional Alfven waves during the interaction of large-scale magnetic clouds: Methods and Observations

-The heliospheric remote imaging techniques can be used to track the CME and determine the possibility of CME-CME interaction however, it cannot suggest what are the physical mechanism involve in their interaction or how energy exchange takes place during the interaction.
-Here, the plasma within/outside the CME collectively responding to this energy transfer during interaction and expected to show variations in their properties.
-Therefore, to understand energy transfer processes, the single and/or multiple in situ observations of the same event is expected to be the appropriate tool as compare to remote imaging techniques.
-In-fact in CME dynamic evolution investigation, various studies either explicitly or implicitly assume a coherent structure of CME.
-This implies that the one-point \textit{in situ} measurements of CME cloud are representative of its global picture \cite{burlaga1988magnetic,JGRA:JGRA9923,demoulin2009magnetic,hu2001reconstruction}.
-Mari\v{c}i\'{c} et al. (2014) studied heliospheric and \textit{in situ} observations of the same CME-CME interaction event to understand corresponding Forbush decrease phenomena \cite{marivcic2014kinematics,raghav2017forbush,raghav2014quantitative}.
-It was inferred that there was combination of three CMEs instead of two CMEs.
-Those three CMEs ejected on $13^{th} $ (here onward designated as CME1), $14^{th}$ (CME2) and $15^{th}$ (CME3) February 2011 interacted on their way and appeared as single complex interplanetary disturbance at 1 AU \cite{marivcic2014kinematics,vrvsnak2007transit}.
+The multiple-CMEs collision event under study has been studied in the past; by focusing on (i) their interaction corresponding to different position angles \citep{temmer2014asymmetry} (ii) their geometrical properties and the coefficient of restitution for the head-on collision scenario \citep{mishra2014morphological}.
+Mari\v{c}i\'{c} et al. (2014) studied heliospheric and \textit{in situ} observations of the same event to understand the corresponding Forbush decrease phenomenon \citep{marivcic2014kinematics,raghav2017forbush,raghav2014quantitative}.
+It was inferred that there was a combination of three CMEs instead of two CMEs.
+Those three CMEs ejected on $13^{th} $ (here onward designated as CME1), $14^{th}$ (CME2) and $15^{th}$ (CME3) February 2011 interacted on their way and appeared as a single complex interplanetary disturbance at 1 AU in the WIND satellite data on 18/20 February 2011 \citep{marivcic2014kinematics,vrvsnak2007transit}.